 Associate Professor of Old Testament, Luther Seminary

 Kathryn Schifferdecker came to Luther Seminary as an assistant professor of Old Testament in 2006, after serving the school as an adjunct instructor the previous year.
-Ordained in the Evangelical Lutheran Church of America in 2001, Schifferdecker was associate pastor for five years at Trinity Lutheran Church, Arkdale, Wisc., before coming to Luther.
-A summa cum laude graduate of St. Olaf College, (1990), she received a Master of Divinity summa cum laude from Yale Divinity School (1996) and a Th.D. from Harvard Divinity School (2005).
+Ordained in the ELCA in 2001, Schifferdecker was associate pastor for five years at Trinity Lutheran Church in Arkdale, Wis., before coming to Luther.
+A summa cum laude graduate of St. Olaf College (1990), she received a Master of Divinity summa cum laude from Yale Divinity School (1996) and a Th.D. from Harvard Divinity School (2005).
 While there, she served as a teaching fellow (1998-2000) and on the editorial staff of the Harvard Theological Review (1997-2000).
 She is a member of the Society of Biblical Literature.
-Professor Schifferdecker recently published Out of the Whirlwind: Creation Theology in the Book of Job published in 2008 by Harvard University Press.
+Schifferdecker recently published “Out of the Whirlwind: Creation Theology in the Book of Job,” published in 2008 by Harvard University Press.

 Jenee Woodard is the web spinner of The Text This Week, an Internet-based collection of commentary and resources for preaching.
 She is the editor of Abingdon's Creative Preaching Annual, and a consultant for several Internet projects for preachers.
 She lives in Jackson, Mich.